HelloZeroNet/Documentation/docs/faq.md

  - Add permission yourself to read the auth cookie by `usermod -a -G debian-tor [yourlinuxuser]`<br>(if you are not on Debian check the file's user group by `ls -al /var/run/tor/control.authcookie`)
  - Logout/Login with your user to apply group changes

+> __Tip:__ You can verify if your Tor running correctly using `echo 'PROTOCOLINFO' | nc 127.0.0.1 9051`

+> __Tip:__ It's also possible to use without modifying torrc (or using older version of Tor clients) by running it `zeronet.py --tor disable --proxy 127.0.0.1:9050 --disable_udp`, but then you will loose ability to talk with other .onion addresses.

 ---